AI & Technology

 Who Is Actually Switching, and Why?

-The 4 million users who've moved to CleverType aren't all the same type of person.
-Here's a breakdown of who's switching and what they're after.
+The 4 million people who've moved to CleverType aren't all the same.
+Not even close.
+Here's who's actually switching, and why.

-Non-native English speakers are one of the biggest groups.
-When English isn't your first language, autocorrect doesn't cut it.
-You need grammar help, you need tone guidance, and you need translation without breaking your flow.
-CleverType does all three in one place.
-Research from Pew Research Center has documented that smartphone keyboards are increasingly critical communication tools for multilingual populations.
+Therefore, Non-native English speakers are one of the biggest groups.
+Consequently, When English isn't your first language, autocorrect really doesn't cut it.
+You need grammar help, tone guidance, and translation without breaking your flow.
+Therefore, CleverType does all three without making you switch apps.
+Nonetheless, Pew Research Center data shows smartphones have become a main communication channel for multilingual users—and a stock keyboard that just autocorrects typos wasn't built for that.

 Remote workers and professionals switched because they spend hours a day writing emails, Slack messages, and reports on their phones.
-The difference between Gboard and CleverType for this group is basically the difference between a notepad and a writing assistant.
-Tone control and grammar checking save real time.
+Nonetheless, For this group, the difference between Gboard and CleverType is basically the difference between a notepad and a writing assistant.
+Nevertheless, Tone control and grammar checking save real time.
+Every day.

 Privacy-conscious users switched after learning about Gboard's data sharing.
-Once you know your keyboard is collecting input data, it's hard to unknow.
-CleverType's on-device model is a genuine alternative for people who care.
+Once you know your keyboard is collecting input data, it's hard to unknow that.
+CleverType's on-device approach is a genuine alternative for people who care about this.

-Students use the grammar fix and rewrite features constantly — for emails to professors, assignment submissions, and anything where they need to sound more professional than their usual texting style.
+Therefore, Students use the grammar fix and rewrite features constantly — emails to professors, assignment submissions, anything where they need to sound more put-together than their usual texting voice.

-Multilingual users — people who regularly text in two or more languages — find the translation and multi-language support genuinely changes how they communicate.
+Multilingual users — people who regularly text in two or more languages — find the translation and multi-language support quietly changes how they communicate.
+Nonetheless, Not dramatic.
+Additionally, Just genuinely useful.

 The Broader Shift: AI Keyboards Are Now Normal

 A few years ago, saying "I use an AI keyboard" would've sounded weird.
-Now it's just... what people do.
-The market data is clear on this.
+Hence, Now it's just... what people do.
+The numbers are pretty clear on this.

-AI app downloads grew 91.8% in a single year (2024).
+Furthermore, AI app downloads grew 91.8% in a single year (2024).
 AI app revenue hit $1.2 billion, up 179% year-over-year.
-The demand for smarter tools on mobile isn't slowing down — it's accelerating.
-The Verge has covered this shift extensively, noting that on-device AI is now a key differentiator for mobile apps.
+The demand for smarter mobile tools isn't slowing down — it's accelerating.
+Consequently, The Verge has covered this shift pretty extensively.
+Additionally, The pattern they keep coming back to: on-device AI has become a genuine differentiator, not a gimmick.

-Android Authority's review of keyboard alternatives noted a clear trend: users increasingly want keyboards that do more than type.
-Grammar help, tone adjustment, and AI writing assistance are becoming table stakes, not premium features.
+Android Authority's review of keyboard alternatives basically said the same thing: people want keyboards that actually do something.
+Grammar help, tone adjustment, AI writing assistance — these aren't premium features anymore.
+They're just what people expect now.

-Gboard is responding.
-Google added Gemini integration to Gboard in late 2025.
-But it's opt-in, limited in scope, and — crucially — still tied to Google's data infrastructure.
-The privacy concern doesn't go away just because the feature got smarter.
+To be fair, Gboard is responding.
+Google added Gemini integration in late 2025.
+But it's opt-in, still limited in scope, and—here's the thing—still tied to Google's data infrastructure.
+A smarter feature doesn't fix the underlying privacy question.

-CleverType built around privacy from day one.
-That's a harder advantage to copy than a feature.
+CleverType was built around privacy from day one.
+Therefore, That's a harder advantage to copy than a feature.

 Is CleverType Worth It?
 Honest Assessment

 CleverType isn't perfect.
-If you've used Gboard for years, the first day or two feels slightly different — muscle memory is real.
-Some users find the AI suggestions occasionally too eager, popping up when you didn't need help.
-The settings panel has more options than a casual user needs.
+Hence, If you've used Gboard for years, the first day or two feels slightly off — muscle memory is real.
+Some users find the AI suggestions a bit too eager, popping up when you didn't ask.
+The settings panel has more options than a casual user will ever need.

-But the things it does well, it does meaningfully well:
+But the things it does well, it does really well:

 What CleverType does better than Gboard: